 Pasternak, C.A., J.E.J.
 Aiyathurai, V. Makinde, A. Davies, S.A.
 Baldwin, E.M.
 Konieczko, and C.C.
 Widnell.
 1991.
 Regulation of glucose uptake by stressed cells.
 J. Cell Physiol.
 149:324-331.

-The first project is being done in collaboration with Dr. John Lubahn and Mr. Tim Cooney.
-A summary of this project: Female athletes injure their anterior cruciate ligament (ACL) up to six times more than male athletes.
-There are numerous risks for the injury but one of the most controversial risks includes hormonal influences causing structural changes.
-Estrogen’s role has already been well established in the structure of the collagen of the ACL; while the hormone relaxin which acts on connective tissues of the pubic symphysis, uterus, and cervix to increase the flexibility for successful parturition is another possibility for structural changes.
-This study also used the volar oblique ligament (VOL) of the hand, which often becomes damaged and non-functional in postmenopausal women.
+My research lab investigates the hormones relaxin and estrogen.
+Relaxin, a peptide hormone traditionally associated with pregnancy, has recently been identified as having an effect on collagen turnover, specifically to inhibit collagen synthesis while simultaneously enhancing collagen breakdown through the activation of matrix metalloproteinases.
+It is found in both women and men, as is the more familiar steroid hormone estrogen.
+This hormone is responsible for the secondary sexual characteristics of women and plays a fundamental role in female sexuality and reproduction.
+This project is being done in collaboration with Dr. John Lubahn and Mr. Tim Cooney.
+This study uses the volar oblique ligament (VOL) of the hand, which often becomes damaged and non-functional in postmenopausal women, and a myofibroblast cell line.
 The main goal of this research project was grow cells from tiny pieces of the ligaments, called explants, and to discover the identity of those cells.
 We have established through immunocytochemical staining that the cells grown from the explants are fibroblasts.
 Subsequently, this study looked at the localization of relaxin receptors on these fibroblast derived from ACLs or VOLs, and to compare it to the localization of estrogen receptors.
 Explants were taken from male and female patients ranging from ages 16-67 and immunofluorescent staining was performed on cells generated from the explants.
+These experiements were also conducted on the myofibroblast cells.
 Results showed that both estrogen and relaxin receptors localized to the cultured fibroblasts, with relaxin and estrogen receptors having similar staining patterns.
-This suggests that both hormones affect ACLs through similar mechanisms.
-Currently, we are examining the effects of growth in both estrogen and/or relaxin on the structure of the fibroblasts.
-Two types of experiments will be done in the next few months: time frame experiments (incubation at 24, 48 or 96 hours) and dose response experiments (different concentrations of both hormones).
+This suggests that both hormones affect ligament cells and myofibroblasts through similar mechanisms.
+Currently, we are examining the effects of growth in both estrogen and/or relaxin on nucleic acids (RNA and DNA) extracted from experimental and control cells.